Janet Collins

-Janet Collins (March 7, 1917 – May 28, 2003) was an African American ballet dancer, choreographer, and teacher.
+Janet Collins, OblSB (March 7, 1917 – May 28, 2003) was an African American prima ballerina, choreographer, and teacher.
 She performed on Broadway, in films, and appeared frequently on television.
 She was among the pioneers of black ballet dancing, one of the few classically trained Black dancers of her generation.
+She was a vowed oblate of the Benedictine order.

 Biography

 Janet Faye Collins was born in New Orleans, and at the age of four moved with her family to Los Angeles, California, where Collins received her first dance training at a Catholic community center.
 She studied primarily with Carmelita Maracci, Lester Horton, and Adolph Bolm, who were among the few ballet teachers who accepted black students.
 She also had fond memories of studying with Los Angeles dance teacher Dorothy Lyndall.

 In 1932, aged 16, Collins auditioned with success for the prestigious Ballet Russe de Monte Carlo, but as she was required to paint her face and skin white in order to be able to perform, she did not join the company.
 In the 1940s, Collins collaborated with well-known dancer Katherine Dunham and joined the Dunham Company.
 A turning point in her dance career came in November 1948, when she performed in a one-night program at the Las Palmas Theater in Los Angeles.
 She earned excellent notices.
 In 1948, she moved to New York and got the chance to dance her own choreography on a shared program at the 92nd Street YMHA.

 In 1949, Collins earned glowing reviews in a variety of performances, including the Broadway production of Cole Porter's musical Out of This World for which she received the Donaldson Award for best dancer on Broadway in 1951.
 It was in that role that she was noticed by Zachary Solov, then the ballet master of the Met.She also performed in Aida, Carmen, and was the first Black ballerina to perform at the Metropolitan Opera in 1951 which she joined the next year and performed at until 1955.
 In later life Collins taught modern dance at Balanchine's School of American Ballet in New York City, and at Marymount Manhattan College in New York City from 1951 until 1972.
 In 1974, Collins retired from performing and teaching, devoting herself to her Catholic religion and finding comfort as an oblate in the Benedictine Order.
 She was also an accomplished painter.

 In failing health, she moved to Fort Worth from Seattle in 2000 to be closer to her brother, Ernest Patrick Collins, who survives her, as does her sister, Betty Wilkerson of Pasadena, Calif.
 Janet Collins died in 2003 at the age of 86, in Fort Worth, Texas.